 The central rear wing of the main block contained the dining hall and kitchens.

-The original workhouse hospital was built at the south-west of the site in 1866.
-New pavilion blocks were added at the south-east in the 1890s.
-The original hospital was replaced by two new pavilions and an administration block in 1911-12.
+The original workhouse infirmary was built at the south-west of the site in 1866.
+New infirmary blocks were added at the south-east in the 1890s.

 From 1904, to protect them from disadvantage in later life, the birth certificates for those born in the workhouse gave its address just as 56 Church Road, Tranmere.

-The workhouse later became Birkenhead Municipal Hospital then, in recent times, was known as St Catherine's Community Hospital.
+After 1948, the whole site became St Catherine's Hospital.
 The main building was demolished in 2010 with the remainder following by the end of 2012.